Agentic AI · SEO

 AI SEO agency vs traditional agency vs in-house

 A traditional agency's value is human judgement — strategy, editorial taste, relationship-driven link building.
 An AI SEO agency's value is execution velocity.
 The best model combines both: autonomous agents handle the high-volume, repeatable work (technical SEO, on-page optimisation, programmatic SEO, entity optimisation, schema.org markup) while a senior operator sets strategy and reviews output.
-That's the Botonomy model.
+That's the Botonomy model — SEO run as one function of a broader agentic marketing practice spanning content, paid, and outbound.

 DimensionAI SEO agency (Botonomy)Traditional SEO agencyIn-house SEO team